 With Illumask we arrive at our first blue light device which you wear directly on your face.
 You turn on the mask, and wait for 15 minutes while the light shines directly onto your acne and skin.
 No effort is required.
 Illumask contains numerous LED lights with widely varying wavelengths.
 The blue light bulbs range from 405nm to 470nm, meaning that many are in the optimal range.

-At $78.97, Illumask looks like a bargain, but that’s where it falls down.
+At less than one hundred dollars, Illumask looks like a bargain, but that’s where it falls down.
 Each 15 minute session requires an activator.
-You originally receive 30 such activators, but have to purchase more afterwards, and each pack costs $15.99.
+You originally receive 30 such activators, but have to purchase more afterwards, and each pack costs a significant amount (it’s subject to change).
 Therefore if you enjoy a huge reduction in acne and grow excited about the prospects for more, the price increases significantly.

 Illumask has some strong specifications, but the constant replacement of the activators is a big deterrent.
 It’s no longer an investment like the more expensive blue light devices such as MD Blue.
 Furthermore, it makes the device look like an excellent deal, when it’s really nothing of the sort.